 Bras, panties, legwear, and shapewear can be a costly investment and you want them to last as long as possible.
 Although most lingerie contains fibers that stretch and can lose elasticity over time, the right laundry care can keep them looking fresh and fitting properly longer.
 How you wash your bra can keep you looking young or even age your look.

-The main supplies you need for lingerie care is a gentle laundry detergent and a mesh lingerie bag.
+The main supplies you need for lingerie care are a gentle laundry detergent and a mesh lingerie bag.

 How to Wash Bras